njscholfield/remedy-autofill/README.md

 - `app/src/inject` folder
   - contains `autofill.js`
     - this is the file that does the actual work on the page
-    - it is 'injected' (added) into the Remedy page to add the autofill features
+    - it is 'injected' (added) into the page to add the autofill features
 - `app/src/options` folder
   - these files control the extension settings page
 - `app/manifest.json`